bbjprojek/intro/src/pages/about.md

 title: "About the organization"
 ---

 BBJProjeK was founded by <a href="https://github.com/thegabrielhoward">Gabriel Howard</a> and <a href="https://sergio.bbjprojek.org">Sergio Fernández</a> in late 2019.
-It started as a placeholder and software development organization incorporating a whole infrastructure for developers and designers to have a common place.
+It started as a placeholder and software development organization, making an infrastructure for developers and other members of the community to have a common place.

-In the first place, the organization had focused manily in Android development (with Android 9 to 11) with projects such as <a href="https://wiki.bbjprojek.org/docs/category/elementos/">ElementOS</a> but eventually turned in a multi-platform cabinet with projects such as tools for Windows and iOS apps development.
+In the first place, the organization had focused manily in Android development (within the era of Android 8 to 11) with projects such as <a href="https://wiki.bbjprojek.org/docs/category/elementos/">ElementOS</a> but eventually turned in a multi-platform cabinet with projects such as tools for Windows and iOS apps development.

 BBJProjeK is currently just a placeholder for miscellaneous projects and innovation, based in Getafe, Madrid.

 ## Products
 BBJProjeK, as an organization, doesn't offer any product or service.
-Everything we do as an organization is completely <a href="https://git.bbjprojek.org">open source</a> and free.
+Everything we do as an organization is completely <a href="https://git.bbjprojek.org">open source</a> and free, and most projects are available at our <a href="https://git.bbjprojek.org">Git</a>.

 We usually make designs for some business and companies, but again, completely free and without warranty.
 We make things in the organization as a hobby.

 ## Projects
 Here are certain some notorious projects we did in the past years.

+- <a href="https://cabinet.bbjprojek.org/docs/agency/">BBJProjeK The Agency</a>
 - <a href="https://cabinet.bbjprojek.org/docs/authority/">BBJProjeK The Authority</a>
 - <a href="https://wiki.bbjprojek.org/projects/rfi">RFIMadrid - Madrid Railway Network</a>
 - <a href="https://wiki.bbjprojek.org/tools/artwork/">Artwork Finder</a>
 - <a href="https://wiki.bbjprojek.org/projects/rodaliamadrid/">Rodalia de Madrid - Suburban Railway</a>
-- <a href="https://cabinet.bbjprojek.org/docs/agency/">BBJProjeK The Agency</a>
+- <a href="https://cabinet.bbjprojek.org/docs/bureau/">BBJProjeK The Bureau</a>
 - <a href="https://wiki.bbjprojek.org/andenes/">Andenes del Metro</a>

 As said before, we made some branding and designs for other companies and local shops:

+- The Bureau - Branding Design (August, 2024)
 - Horno Kaprichoso - Branding Design (March, 2024)
 - Factor Bike - Branding and Logo Design (January, 2024)
 - The Candy's Workshop - Branding Design (October, 2023)